getpelican/pelican-plugins/liquid_tags/Readme.md

     {% img [class name(s)] path/to/image [width [height]] [title text | "title text" ["alt text"]] %}

+## Youtube Tag
+To insert youtube video into a post, enable the ``liquid_tags.youtube`` plugin, and add to your document:

+    {% youtube youtube_id [width] [height] %}

+The width and height are in pixels, and can be optionally specified.
+If they are not, then the dimensions will be 640 (wide) by 390 (tall).

 ## Video Tag
 To insert flash/HTML5-friendly video into a post, enable the